 Your first reaction—“they must hate me”—might seem obvious to you in the moment.
 But you might be surprised to find out how many social interactions you’re misreading because of your negative beliefs.
 Everything gets filtered through that lens.
 With practice, you can learn to mistrust your negative thoughts and consider other possibilities.

 The process of challenging your thoughts can be difficult, especially in the beginning.
 If you have a lot of negative beliefs and emotions, consider seeing a therapist—they’re professionally trained to help you with this stuff!

 Feeling more connected

 Hopefully by now you can see that “nobody likes me” is a belief about yourself, and that you have the power to change it.
 That’s great, but what about those feelings of loneliness and isolation?

 Changing your beliefs the way we’ve been talking about can actually help you feel more connected to others.
 When you’re less focused on negative beliefs about yourself, you naturally become more outgoing and willing to connect with others.
 You may also start to see less evidence that people hate you—and more evidence that at least some of them like you quite a bit.
 It’s an upward spiral: you feel better about yourself, so you’re more outgoing, so you have better social experiences, so you feel better about yourself… and so on!

 You can also try working on your social skills.
 Nobody’s social skills are perfect, so there’s always room for improvement.
 Ask someone you trust if there’s anything you do that makes it harder to be your friend.
 You don’t have to change who you are—you can find ways to help other people see the best parts of you.
 Succeed Socially is a good online resource for developing your social skills.

 You can read more about dealing with loneliness here, including more ways to feel more connected with others.
-We also have a worksheet called Stopping Stupid Thoughts, which can help you challenge negative thoughts like this one.
+We also have an interactive tool called Overcoming Thoughts, which can help you challenge negative thoughts like this one.